David has had a variety of life experiences, which he loves to share with his readers.

 - Can be expensive.
-If you want to get multiple options, then the price of a MINI can skyrocket.
+If you want to get multiple options, then the price of this car can skyrocket.
 With all of the options I wanted, the price of my vehicle jumped by over 30%!
 Granted, it was worth it, but it made it the most expensive car I have ever owned.
 So be prepared to spend a lot of money if you want various options to make your car unique.

-- Maintenance can be expensive.
+- Repairs can be expensive.
 Once your car is out of warranty, all repairs will need to be covered by you.
 There are extended warranty options, but those are expensive as well.
 Despite MINI brand cars becoming more common, the repairs can be very expensive.
 So if you purchase one, be prepared for that if your car starts to have issues.

 - Non-MINI dealerships won't do a good job servicing your vehicle.
-I took my car in to a local repair shop to deal with a couple small issues, as well as an oil change.
+I took my car in to a local repair shop to deal with a couple small issues, as well as get an oil change.
 They couldn't fix the issues I had with my car, and missed a very critical issue that my dealership found months later.
 So don't rely on a non-MINI dealership/repair shop to take good car of your vehicle.

 Secret Compartment in the MINI Cooper